wobey000/49erSense/README.md

 # 49erSense
+Android UI Design for ECGR 4090: Internet of Things

 A repository containing the Final project for IOT course.
 I'm still making improvemnts to it in my free time.